Does Columbia offer credit for internships?

 SEAS student must petition the Committee on Academic Standing.
 Find all instructions and required forms to drop a course after the deadline HERE.

 Columbia College students may request a W or Withdrawal from classes from the drop date to the P/D/F deadline (5th to 11th week).
-Students should fill out a Registration/Add/Drop form AND sign a CC Acknowledgement of Course Withdrawal.
+Students should fill out a Registration Adjustment Form AND sign a CC Acknowledgement of Course Withdrawal.

 How do I get a course approved for the Science or Global Core Requirements?